senzing-garage/template-python/README.md

 ## Synopsis

-:arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down: :arrow_down:
-:warning: This section should give 4-5 sentences on what the artifacts in this repository do.
+This section should give 4-5 sentences on what the artifacts in this repository do.
-:arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:   :arrow_up:

 ## Overview

-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:
-:arrow_down:

-:warning: This section should be replaced with real "**Overview**" content after initial repository creation. :warning:
+This section should be replaced with real "**Overview**" content after initial repository creation. :warning:

 This repository contains exemplar python scripts that can be used to start a new python project.